xgrant-novetta/XLSRFineTuning/README.md

 **Requirements**

-Update and install dependencies with apt-get
+Update and install dependencies with conda

-> apt-get update
-apt-get install -y git cmake libsndfile1 libsndfile1-dev
+'conda install -c conda-forge libsndfile librosa pydub'

 Install pytorch versions if you need to from [here](https://pytorch.org/get-started/previous-versions/)

 Install requirements

-> pip install -r requirements.txt
+'pip install -r requirements.txt'

+Before beginning, download the dataset from your language and make note of the folder location.
+The aduio will need to be converted to wav format and resampled to 16kHz. convert.py and resample.py are included

 Edit the setup section in config.yml.
-The language code from the CommonVoice dataset version.
+The language code is from the CommonVoice dataset version.
 For example, English (version en_2181h_2020-12-11) has language code 'en'.
-Be sure to add the paths for your model and vocab.json file and then any extra characters you want the trainer to ignore.
-You can edit other configurations as you train.
+Be sure to add the paths to your model and vocab.json file, and then any extra characters you want the trainer to ignore.
+Edit other configurations as needed.

+Run 'python script.py' to begin.